-MPs will vote today (16th April 2024) on the Tobacco and Vapes Bill, a new legislation which would make it an offence to sell tobacco products to anyone born after 1 January 2009 – children aged 15 or younger today.
+MPs will vote today (16 April 2024) on the Tobacco and Vapes Bill.
+The Bill would make it illegal to sell tobacco to anyone born after 1 January 2009.
+This includes children aged 15 or younger today.

-Paula Chadwick is the chief executive of Roy Castle Lung Cancer Foundation.
-She shares the charity’s thoughts on the Bill.
+Paula Chadwick, chief executive of Roy Castle Lung Cancer Foundation, shares the charity’s view on the Bill.

-“We fully support any measures that help reduce the risk of people getting lung cancer and so are fully behind the Government’s proposed Tobacco and Vapes Bill.
-But this doesn’t mean we are without questions or concerns.
+“We fully support any measures that reduce the risk of lung cancer.
+We stand firmly behind the Government’s proposed Tobacco and Vapes Bill.
+But we still have questions and concerns.

 “The Tobacco and Vapes Bill would ensure anyone turning 15 from this year would be banned from buying cigarettes.
 It also aims to make vapes less appealing to children by restricting flavours, introduce plain packaging and change how vapes are displayed in shops.